The following is a Guest Post via Cheryl Hurt

 7. Speak well of others.

 Being nice feels better than being mean.
 As fun as gossiping is, it usually leaves you feeling guilty and resentful.
 Saying nice things about other people encourages you to think positive, non-judgmental thoughts.
-Don’t burn bridges with Gossip.
+Don’t burn bridges with gossip while traveling.

 8. Never make excuses.